RmZeta2718/Notes.wj/ML/papers/@2023LongBenchBilingualMultitaskBai.md

 ---
+aliases:
-aliases: ["LongBench: A Bilingual, Multitask Benchmark for Long Context Understanding", "LongBench: A Bilingual, Multitask Benchmark for Long Context Understanding, 2023"]
+  - "LongBench: A Bilingual, Multitask Benchmark for Long Context Understanding"
+  - "LongBench: A Bilingual, Multitask Benchmark for Long Context Understanding, 2023"
+  - LongBench
 ---
 # LongBench: A Bilingual, Multitask Benchmark for Long Context Understanding